share/sharedb/README.md

 * `options.*`
   All other options are passed through to the database adapter.

-`connection.undoManager(options)` creates a new `UndoManager`.
+`connection.createUndoManager(options)` creates a new `UndoManager`.

 * `options.source` if specified, only the operations from that `source` will be undo-able.
 If `null` or `undefined`, the `source` filter is disabled.
 * `options.limit` the max number of operations to keep on the undo stack.
-* `options.composeTimeout` the max time difference between operations in milliseconds, which still allows the operations to be composed on the undoStack.
+* `options.composeInterval` the max time difference between operations in milliseconds, which still allows the operations to be composed on the undo stack.

 ### Class: `ShareDB.Doc`